Rhizome-Conifer/conifer-user-guide/README.md

 ## Basic Collection Building
 1. Plan what you want to capture in a collection.
 Note: adding or deleting from a collection can only occur by deleting a session - you cannot delete or modify individual pages in your collection.
 2. Log in to your account and start a collection by clicking on the ‘+ New Collection’ button (on the left side of the screen below the section labeled 'New Capture') and enter a name for your collection.
-Note: at this point you can decide to make the collection visible to other people (public); at any time you can decide to make a collection ‘public’ (shared) or ‘private’ (only visible to you).
+Note: at this point you can decide to make the collection visible to other people (public); at any time you can decide to make a collection ‘public’ (shared) or ‘private’ (only accessible to you).
-3. Start a collecting session by clicking on the button labeled ‘+ New Session’ and entering a URL for a page you want to add to your collection.
+3. Start a capturing session by clicking on the button labeled ‘+ New Session’ and entering a URL for a page you want to add to your collection.
 4. Press the ‘Start Capture’ button (below and to the right of the box where you entered the URL).
-5. Interact with the web page that loads so Webrecorder can capture the content displayed on this page.
+5. Interact with the web page that loads so Conifer can capture the content displayed on this page.
 To collect audio or video from a page, be sure to press ‘play’ so the file will load into the browser.
 6. Continue to browse the pages you would like to capture.
 Each page you visit will be included in your capture session.
 Note: you will be capturing the contents of each page you visit but will not automatically obtain pages that are linked to on the pages you collect (hyperlinks).
 7. To end your capture session hover over the ‘Capture’ button in the upper left corner of the screen so it changes to read ‘Stop’ then click that button.
 8. Your collection will then be browsable.
 Note: the capture will not ‘replay’ like a linear recording but instead be an interactive copy of the pages you have collected.